skchao74/Distributed-bootstrap/README.md

 ## Synthetic studies

-Here, we take linear model with Toeplitz design (in lm_tp folder) as an example.
+We take linear model with Toeplitz design (in lm_tp folder) as an example.
 Linear model with equi-correlation design (in lm_eq folder), GLM with Toeplitz design (in glm_tp folder), and GLM with equi-correlation design (in glm_eq folder) are similar to this.

 1) cv_hd_lm_tp.py contains the base program for running one replication of bootstrap CI algorithms. cv_hd_lm_tp.sub contains the scripts for loading the required module and running the .py file.
 2) run_lm_tp.sh generates .py and .sub files for 1000 replications of bootstrap CI algorithms and submits the jobs to computing clusters.